 Who Can Purchase Cannabis?

-Vermont law allows adults 21 years of age or older to purchase cannabis from licensed retailers.
-This includes out-of-state visitors.
+Vermont law allows adults 21 years of age or older to purchase cannabis from licensed retailers, including out-of-state visitors.

 You’ll be asked to show ID every time you visit a dispensary, even if you’re a regular customer.